mvidalgarcia/movify-py-payments/README.md

 # movify-py-tpv
-TPV Cajastur (CECA) and PayPal Account Payment for python
+TPV Cajastur (CECA) and PayPal Account Payment for python.